Recon-Fuzz/recon-docs/src/writing_invariant_tests/optimizing_broken_properties.md

   price per share difference 1
 ```

-Given that any price manipulation by an attacker would allow them to perform arbitrage on the vault, we know this is already a vulnerability, but we can now create an optimization test to determine if the maximum price change is limited to this 1 wei value or if it can be made greater, potentially allowing an attacker to steal funds from other users as well.
+Given that any price manipulation by an attacker would allow them to perform arbitrage on the vault, we know this is already a vulnerability, but we can now create an optimization test to determine if the maximum price change is limited to this 1 wei value or if it can be made greater, potentially allowing an attacker to directly steal funds from other users as well.

 ### Creating the optimization tests
 Since we want to optimize the difference between the price per share, we can define two separate variables in our `Setup` contract for tracking this, one which tracks increases to the price per share and one that tracks decreases to it: